kristiyanto/OrinocoFlow/README.md

 ```

 To generate a detailed log file, use verbose.
-The Produced logfile is generally large, and may significantly slow down the process.
+The produced logfile is generally large, and may significantly slow down the process.

 ```
 python rolling_median.py input.txt output.txt logfile.txt